Mookie Betts Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings put together by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff ranks last in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.64 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.67).

-- Rockies pitchers combine to allow 118 total home runs at a rate of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to allow the second-most home runs in baseball (119 total, 1.5 per game).

-- Freeland (4-8) takes the mound for the Rockies in his 17th start of the season.
-He's put together a 4.54 ERA in 85 1/3 innings pitched, with 53 strikeouts.
+- Anderson (0-2 with a 5.79 ERA and 28 strikeouts in 42 2/3 innings pitched) makes the start for the Rockies, his ninth of the season.

-- In his most recent outing on Saturday against the Los Angeles Angels, the left-hander threw five innings, allowing three earned runs while surrendering nine hits.
+- In his most recent time out on Sunday against the Los Angeles Angels, the right-hander tossed 2 2/3 innings, allowing nine earned runs while surrendering 10 hits.

+- In 10 games this season, the 35-year-old has a 5.79 ERA and 6 strikeouts per nine innings, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.